zix99/rare/docs/usage/aggregators.md

 You can specify a custom expression to format the output via `--format`.

+Alternatively, you can short-hand the function name when it's a simple formatter (that only accepts 1 argument).

 It has 3 arguments:

  - `{0}` or `{value}` -- Value being formatted